-Welcome to the nutritional vitamin b12 content in 10 different types of spinach, ranging from 0.4 to 0 ug per 100g.
-The basic amount from the general description of spinach is Spinach, raw which in 100g contains 0 ug of vitamin b12.
+Welcome to the nutritional vitamin b12 content in 10 different types of spinach, ranging from 0.4 ug to 0 ug per 100g.
+The basic type of spinach is Spinach, raw which in 100g contains 0 ug of vitamin b12.

-The amount of protein, fat and carbs from this food is measured as a gram weight value although it is also useful to give the calories from these macronutrients.
+The amount of protein, fat and carbs from this food described above is measured in grams per 100g and grams in a typical serving size (in this case 1 cup or 30 g), although it is also useful to give the number of calories from protein, fat and carbohydrate which are the most important macronutrients.
 For this serving in your diet here are the macronutrient calories.
 From protein the number of calories is 2.1 (kcal).The number of calories from Fat is 1.0 (kcal).The total calories from carbohydrate is 3.9 (kcal).

-This list of 10 types of spinach, is brought to you by www.dietandfitnesstoday.com and ranges from Spinach souffle through to Spinach, frozen, chopped or leaf, cooked, boiled, drained, with salt where all food items are ranked by the content or amount per 100g.
+This list of 10 types of spinach, is brought to you by www.dietandfitnesstoday.com and ranges from Spinach souffle through to Spinach, cooked, boiled, drained, without salt where all food items are ranked by the content or amount per 100g.
 The nutritional vitamin b12 content can be scaled by the amount in grams, oz or typical serving sizes.
 Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much vitamin b12 in spinach.